isorna/dropcommander/docs/en/dzc/rules/transports.md

 ## Embarking & Disembarking

-Squads may choose to either embark into or disembark from a transport **as part of a movement action.**
+Squads may choose to either embark into or disembark from a transport **as part of a movement action**.

 If a squad is **in coherency** and **at least one unit** **ends** its moving action within 2" of a transport in the same Battlegroup, it may embark into the transport(s), providing their transport values match.
 Remove the squad from the board - it is now embarked in the Transport(s).